Work for Others/

 Licensing Opportunities

 The Technology Transfer Office is responsible for transferring technologies developed in pursuit of its mission at the Savannah River Site to the private sector so that these technologies may have the collateral benefit of enhancing U.S. economic competitiveness.
-The program provides companies with opportunities to acquire rights in WSRC’s inventions or copyrights in order to manufacture and distribute the end product in the commercial marketplace.
-Click here to see technologies available for license.
+The program provides companies with opportunities to acquire rights in SRNL’s inventions or copyrights in order to manufacture and distribute the end product in the commercial marketplace.
+See our Technlogies available for licensing.

-SRNL can apply its resources and expertise to the specific needs of other federal agencies and non-federal entities through the Work for Others program as established by the Department of Energy.
-Sponsored research initiatives of this kind are conducted under the guiding principles of DOE Order 481.1B.
-The WFO process seeks to ensure that any proposed sponsored research project:
+SRNL can apply its resources and expertise to the specific needs of other federal agencies and non-federal entities through the SPP program as established by the Department of Energy.
+Sponsored research initiatives of this kind are conducted under the guiding principles of DOE Order 481.1D.
+The SPP process seeks to ensure that any proposed sponsored research project:

 • Pertains to the mission of SRNL